Grand Castle Woerden, Castle 3.

 Background information

-In the eighteenth century, Woerden became a fortified town of the Old Dutch Waterline (OHWL).
-What remains of the double wall is an almost complete outer moat or Singel and a small part of the inner moat.
-A circular walk over the remains of the associated walls takes you past quiet areas with water features, parks and cemeteries.
-A heavy-duty Arsenal (military warehouse) and a large barracks, in classicist style, are among the most striking buildings in the historic center.
-The Woerden castle has been preserved on the edge of this.
-The late medieval building was also part of the city's ramparts.
-Even older are the Roman traces that can be found in the city museum and Castellum parking garage.
+In the eighteenth century, Woerden became a fortified city of the Old Dutch Waterline (OHWL).
+Of the double ramparts, an almost complete outer moat or Singel and a small part of the inner moat remain.
+A circular walk over the remains of the associated ramparts takes you past quiet areas with water features, parks and cemeteries.
+A heavily built Arsenal (military warehouse) and a large barracks, in classicist style, are among the most striking buildings in the historic center.
+On the edge of this, Woerden Castle has been preserved.
+The late medieval building was also part of the city ramparts.
+Even older are the Roman traces that can be found in the city museum and parking garage Castellum.

 Headquarters of Prince William III

 Approximately in the middle of the OHWL - from Gorinchem to Muiden - Prince William III established his headquarters in Bodegraven on the Oude Rijn in 1672.
 The passage of the Oude Rijn was defended with redoubts at Nieuwerbrug and the Wierickerschans.
-That was sufficient, until at the end of the year - in the absence of Prince William III - a French army unit managed to get behind these defenses across frozen inundation areas in Zegveld.
-As far as Gouwsluis, where the Gouwe joins the Oude Rijn, defenses were disabled and buildings and water mills were set on fire.
-Moreover, residents of the villages of Zwammerdam and Bodegraven fell prey to the destruction, robbery and murderousness of the French soldiers.
+That was sufficient, until a French army unit at the end of the year - in the absence of Prince William III - managed to get behind these defences over frozen inundation areas in Zegveld.
+Up to Gouwsluis, where the Gouwe flows into the Oude Rijn, defences were then disabled and buildings and watermills were set on fire.
+In addition, inhabitants of the villages of Zwammerdam and Bodegraven fell prey to the French soldiers' lust for destruction, robbery and murder.

 (1)